imis-lab/personnel-selection/README.md

-# Code for Journal - GraphOfDocs Representation
+# Code for the paper 'Making personnel selection smarter through wordembeddings: A graph-based approach'

 This repository hosts code for the papers:
 * []() - [Download]()